 - Grammarly – This is a must-have app that you can add right to your computer.
 It checks your spelling and grammar for every site you are typing in.
 It’s genius and it’s free!
 (There is a paid version, but I haven’t purchased that yet.)

 - Email service for newsletters – Up until recently, I’d been using MailChimp (the free version) for all my newsletters, however, I just made the switch to ConvertKit.
 I loved MailChimp.
 It’s easy to use and free (up to a certain number of subscribers), but here is why I changed: MailChimp does not allow you to do any affiliate marketing.
 Let’s face it, most of us are blogging as a business, so when I discovered this, I didn’t hesitate to switch.
 ConvertKit is pricey.
 Truthfully, I don’t think it’s as user-friendly as MailChimp, however, it has some killer features that I really love and I’m excited to expand my newsletter options for my readers.
 I’ll keep you posted on how it goes, but if you’re just starting out and you’re still in the growth stage of your blog, I highly recommend MailChimp because it’s cheap and easy.

 - The Ultimate Blog Planner by Designer Blogs Studio – This is my second year using this planner and I absolutely love it!
 It has everything you need and more to help you keep track of all the necessary aspects of your blog.
 Once you download the planner, choose the pages you want, print them off and then head to your favorite office supply store to have it bound for less than $10.
 And the best part?
-The planner itself is free!
+The basic edition is free!

 Must-have blogging classes

 The following classes are what I have and am currently going through.
 I have taken many other classes (some of them free) but these are the ones that have taught me the most and made a big difference in my blog.